 USAC designed the National Verifier to meet these objectives.
-Stakeholder feedback informs the National Verifier implementation and USAC continuously integrates stakeholder input throughout the multi-year rollout.
-A list of recent and upcoming improvements can be found on slide 10.
+Stakeholder feedback informs the National Verifier implementation and USAC has continuously integrated stakeholder input throughout the multi-year rollout.
+A list of recent and upcoming improvements can be found on slides 13 and 14.